jomnius/carthage_dep/README.md

 Check only Cartfile.resolved files.
 Otherwise checking Cartfile and Cartfile.private files by default.

-*--ignore-version*
+*--show-version*

-List only dependency names, ignoring whether there are version mismatches between different module references.
+List dependency names with version number.
+Helps to check whether there are version mismatches between different  references.

+*--list-files*

+Show names of the files, which were used to create dependency graph.

+## Export

+> dot graph.dot -Tjpg -O
+> open graph.dot.jpg

+> dot graph.dot -Tpdf -O
+> open graph.dot.pdf

 ## License